tidyverse/tidyverse.org/content/blog/ellmer-0-4-0/index.md

 * [ ] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-We're very happy to announce the release of [ellmer](https://ellmer.tidyverse.org) 0.4.0. ellmer makes it easy to chat with a large language model directly from R. ellmer is an R package designed to make it easy to use large language models (LLMs) from R. It supports a wide variety of providers (including OpenAI, Anthropic, Azure, Google, Snowflake, Databricks and many more), makes it easy to [extract structured data](https://ellmer.tidyverse.org/articles/structured-data.html), and to give the LLM the ability to call R functions via [tool calling](https://ellmer.tidyverse.org/articles/tool-calling.html).
+We're very happy to announce the release of [ellmer](https://ellmer.tidyverse.org) 0.4.0. ellmer makes it easy to chat with a large language model directly from R. It supports a wide variety of providers (including OpenAI, Anthropic, Azure, Google, Snowflake, Databricks and many more), makes it easy to [extract structured data](https://ellmer.tidyverse.org/articles/structured-data.html), and to give the LLM the ability to call R functions via [tool calling](https://ellmer.tidyverse.org/articles/tool-calling.html).

 You can install it from CRAN with: